 Pursuit of Excellence

 The pursuit of excellence is integral to music study.
 We who are believers have an even higher calling toward excellence as we bring our gifts of music performances not only for the enjoyment of our audiences, but also as an offering before the Lord.
 Just as our Creator God does all things well, we who are created in His image are to pursue that same excellence in all that we are called to do – pursuing excellence with the same passion that God pursues us.

 Praise and Glory to God

 Just as J.S.
 Bach signed his compositions with “Soli Deo Gloria” (to the glory of God alone), the School of Music at Colorado Christian University remains committed to providing world-class preparation for a life of service to the Lord through the Arts – a complete integration of our Christian faith into every aspect of music study and the performing arts to the praise and glory of God.

-The School of Music at Colorado Christian University currently offers five emphases in Music - performance, composition, music production and engineering, music education, and worship arts; as well as minors in Music, Theatre, and Music Theatre, including three main stage productions annually.
+The School of Music at Colorado Christian University currently offers four emphases in Music – performance, education, worship arts, and sound recording technology; as well as 18 hours of coursework available in Theatre, including three main stage productions annually.

-Bachelor of Arts in Music: Composition, Performance, Music Production and Engineering
+Bachelor of Arts in Music: Sound Recording Technology, Performance

 Bachelor of Music - Worship Arts